-The department received 9,444 calls for service in 2019.
-A 2.6% increase from last year.
+The police department received 9,168 calls for service in 2020.
+This is only a 2.9% decrease during a pandemic with statewide stay-at-homes orders mandated by the governor's office.
 Calls for service represent all calls received by the communications center that fall within our jurisdiction in which the Livingston Police Department respond, including Fire/EMS and animal related calls.
-Not counting the chief, assistant chief, detective and SRO, the average number of calls per officer was 859 calls each in 2019.
+Not counting the chief, assistant chief, detective and SRO, the average number of calls per officer was 833 calls per each patrol officer in 2020.

-Annual Calls for Service
+Annual Calls for Service - Police

-Calls for Service by Month
+Calls for Service by Month - Police